 How to Hide a Lion

-How to Hide a Lion has sold in seventeen languages worldwide.
+How to Hide a Lion has sold in nearly twenty languages worldwide.
 It was nominated for the Greenaway Medal, the UKLA Awards, the Red House Children's Book Awards and the Stockport Children's Book Award.
 Winner of the Prix Livrentête, the Oldham Picture Book Award, and the Rotherham Picture Book Award.
 The Association of Senior Children’s and Education Librarians featured it in their list of stories which have been tried, tested and loved by children.

 A small selection of the reviews